-This lecture will be conducted in English.
+- This lecture will be conducted in English. - Lecture hours are from 10:00 to 12:00, Wednesday.

 Basic English Discussion in Life Science I (Lecturer: Hejna)

 Despite having excellent English reading and writing skills, most students, even native-English speakers, need to improve their oral English communication skills in order to thrive in the new international scientific community.
 This class is designed to provide students with ample opportunities to practice scientific discussions in English, while reviewing elements of English grammar and style as they arise.
 An added benefit will be coverage of a diverse range of current scientific topics; students will begin to look critically at scientific data, and how data are presented.
 The maximum class size will be 8 students, to create a low-stress environment conducive to student interactions.